Overview

 Step 2 (Authorization Grant)

-The user opens the URL and provides the credentials to Casdoor.
-Casdoor will say: "Looking good ~ this is the user (who is authorizing the Application to get the code
+The user opens the URL and provides credentials to Casdoor.
+Casdoor will say: "Looking good ~ this is the user (who is authorizing the Application to receive the code and state) I know in my database, and I will send the code and state back to the Application using the callback URL (redirect_uri)".

 Casdoor also provides third-party logins.
 In this case, instead of seeing the credential entry page, you will see a list of third-party providers.
-You can log in to your app using these providers, with Casdoor acting as a middle layer (middleware).
+You can log in to your app using these providers, with Casdoor acting as middleware.

 Step 3 (Authorization Grant)